staging-951d-madcitymultimedia/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/multipartner-workspaces.md

 * Showcase real-world workflows and demos using your APIs.
 * Maintain a reference workspace for all your API endpoints and documentation that can be shared with all your partners.

-By enabling multi-partner mode in a Partner Workspace, you can create a restricted-access workspace that's intentionally designed for publishing Postman Collections to multiple external partners.
-Partners can be invited to this workspace as Viewers only, see all the workspace content, and send API requests.
+By enabling multi-partner mode in a Partner Workspace, you can create an invite-only partner workspace that's designed for sharing Postman Collections with multiple partners.
+Partners can be invited to this workspace as Viewers.
+They can see all the workspace content, send API requests, run collections, and generate code snippets.
 Team members can make edits to the workspace, which are then available to the partners in real time.

-The goal of this workspace is to provide a sandbox where customers and partners evaluate, onboard, and consume your APIs by sending successful requests quickly.
+The goal of this workspace is to provide a shared space where your partners can evaluate, onboard, and integrate your APIs quickly.
 A Partner user can't see other Partners and their activities in the workspace.
-They can see only your team members, while comments and other collaborative features are turned off to maintain isolation between Partners.
+They can see only your team members, while comments are turned off to maintain isolation between Partners.

 ## Enable multi-partner mode in a Partner Workspace